Merve00akckaya/tictactoe_AI/README.md

     *   Open the file `tictactoe_AI/player.py`.
     *   Find the line: `API_KEY="enter your Groq api-key"`
     *   Replace `"enter your Groq api-key"` with your actual Groq API key.
-    *   **Important:** Keep your API key secure and do not commit it directly into public repositories.
-Consider using environment variables or a `.env` file for better security practices in larger projects.

 ## ▶️ How to Play